PowerPoint VBA Password Remover

 • Office Standard

-Note: All editions with VBA support use the same macro formats.
+Note: All editions with VBA support use the same presentation formats.

 Supported File Types